Interdisciplinary initiative committed to enhancing livable conditions

 Photo: Beatrice Zaidenberg, Isla Grande, Colombia

 SEMBRAR AIRE is part of the Dusts Institute.
-Since 2021, the Dusts Institute has explored the urban environment by turning invisible actors (airborne particles, microorganisms and ruderals)
+Since 2021, the Dusts Institute has explored the urban environment by turning invisible actors (airborne particles and microorganisms) into protagonists.

 Through interactive installations, public walks, art and architecture projects, the Dusts Institute engages diverse audiences and inspires action to address current environemntal crises.